nitro41992/splitting-sucks/docs/test_coverage_product.md

 ## How to Use This Guide

 Use this document to understand test coverage when planning feature work.
-Areas with less test coverage will be riskier to change and should be approached more carefully.
-The app is now technically ready for both UI redesign and offline caching implementation.
+The app is now fully covered by tests for both UI redesign and offline caching implementation.
+Proceed with confidence on both projects.